emvc/emvc-guide/content/guide/mongoose.md

 #### Adapter

-[locomotive-mongoose](https://github.com/jaredhanson/locomotive-mongoose) is a datastore adapter that adds Mongoose model awareness to Locomotive.
+[locomotive-mongoose](https://github.com/jaredhanson/locomotive-mongoose) is a datastore adapter that adds Mongoose model awareness to emvc.

 To use the Mongoose adapter, install it via [npm](https://npmjs.org/) and save it in `package.json`: